 9. Be Patient With the Print Button

-The black and white printing cost per page might be very less, but it can still get expensive if you keep printing ten pages instead of one for the same document.
-Often, your printer becomes a little slow or prints late due to certain reasons like completing pending tasks, lack of loaded paper, or toner requirement.
+The black-and-white printing cost per page might be very less, but it can still get expensive if you keep printing ten pages instead of one for the same document.
+Often, your printer becomes a little slow or prints late due to certain reasons like completing pending tasks, lack of loaded paper, or toner requirements.
 These reasons may cause your printer to either react and print late or not print your document at all.
 Either way, you need to be patient, check the printer queue, and give it what it requires.

 Many people tend to hit the print button several times just because nothing happened after hitting the button once.
 If you are searching for ways to reduce printing costs, you might want to slow down and look for printer notifications before hitting the print button so many times.
 Otherwise, the printer will go ahead and print several copies of your document instead of one – causing wastage.